LinaGolan/semantic-search/README.md

 - **Augment Dataset from External Sources:** Enrich the ingredient set by crawling structured data from external sources or leveraging curated datasets from platforms like [Kaggle](https://www.kaggle.com/) or USDA FoodData Central.
 - **Benchmark Multiple Embedding Models:** Test alternative embedding models such as `OpenAI`, `SentenceTransformers`, `Cohere`, or `Instructor-XL` to determine which best captures ingredient semantics.
 - **Cross-Validate Using LLMs:** Use multiple phrased prompts or ensemble-style querying with LLMs to reduce hallucinations and improve labeling reliability.
-- **Add Manual or Heuristic Checks:** Incorporate simple rules (e.g., if the ingredient contains "bacon", it's not vegan) to catch common classification mistakes.
-- **Improve Classification Confidence:** Use similarity thresholds or add confidence scores to indicate uncertain matches.
-- **Expand Dietary Labels:** Extend support to additional dietary categories such as `gluten-free`, `low-carb`, and `paleo`.
-- **Optimize and Scale the Pipeline:** Refactor the system into a modular, scalable pipeline capable of handling large datasets efficiently, with async batching and better resource utilization.